-The platform is BMW Group's CLAR design for rear-wheel-drive cars and the core powertrains should be turbocharged 4- and 6-cylinder inline engines displacing 2.0 and 3.0 liters, respectively.
+The underlying platform is BMW Group's CLAR design for rear-wheel-drive cars and the core powertrains should be turbocharged 4- and 6-cylinder inline engines displacing 2.0 and 3.0 liters, respectively.
 The 2.0-liter mill should feature in a 430i grade while the 3.0-liter mill should be reserved for an M440i M Performance offering.
 Diesel and plug-in hybrid options should also be in the pipeline, though only the latter is likely to see sale in the United States.

 Performance fans can look forward to a new generation of the M4.
 It will pack BMW M's new S58 engine, a 3.0-liter twin-turbocharged inline-6 that should deliver around 473 horsepower in the M4 and as much as 503 hp in M4 Competition guise.
-The new engine debuted in the recently revealed X3 and X4 M.
+The new engine debuted in the 2020 X3 and X4 M.

-The interior will be familiar to anyone who's been in a modern BMW.
+The interior will be familiar to anyone who's sat in a modern BMW.
 Expect a digital instrument cluster in addition to a large infotainment screen.
 Natural-speak voice activation should also feature in the car.

 Look for a debut of the redesigned 4-Series in late summer.
 Sales should commence in late 2020 or early the following year.
 Shortly after the debut should be the arrival of the 4-Series Convertible and M4 twins.
 The i4 isn't due until late 2021.